-Unforeseen Hardship can happen due to illness or injury, a major life event (e.g. death of a loved one, loss of employment), or another reasonable cause.
+Unforeseen Hardship can happen due to illness or injury, a major life event (e.g. death of a loved one, divorce, loss of employment), or another reasonable cause.

-- The Borrower may receive an extension to the term of their loan – this will reduce the amount they pay with each repayment, but increase the number of repayments;
+- The borrower may receive an extension to the term of their loan – this will reduce the amount they pay with each repayment, but increase the number of repayments;

-- The Borrower may have some of their repayments postponed for a set time; or
+- The borrower may have some of their repayments postponed for a set time; or

-Ultimately, it’s important to remember that Borrowers who have their contracts varied, because of Unforeseen Hardship will still repay their loan in full – it may just take longer than initially expected.
+Ultimately, it’s important to remember that borrowers who have their contracts varied, because of Unforeseen Hardship will still repay their loan in full – it may just take longer than initially expected.